Skip to Content

 • Let them drip dry briefly while you move to the next step.

 • Melt butter on medium heat.
-Careful not to burn it!
+Be careful not to burn it!

 • At this time you may add salt and pepper or any other seasonings you wish to use.

-• Suprisingly, lambsquarter greens contain fats, proteins, and carbohydrates, 19 vitamins and minerals, 18 amino acids, and a solid amount of fiber.
+• Surprisingly, Lambsquarter greens contain fats, proteins, and carbohydrates, 19 vitamins and minerals, 18 amino acids, and a solid amount of fiber.

-• 100 grams or about 1/4 cup of greens gives you your daily value of vitamin C, half of your daily value of vitamin A, and a suprising 4.2 grams of protein!
+• 100 grams or about 1/4 cup of greens gives you your daily value of vitamin C, half of your daily value of vitamin A, and a surprising 4.2 grams of protein!

 • For more information on the nutrient content of lambsquarters visit USDA Food Date Central.